Displaying present location in the site.

 To reduce the aforementioned risk, we have set out the NEC Group AI and Human Rights Principles and established and strengthened in-house systems.
 As well as ensuring that our employees are fully aware of these principles and systems, we manage operations in line with these measures.

 In addition to its own information assets, NEC possesses information assets entrusted to it by customers and business partners.
 Consequently, we have security-related risk in the form of the loss of social trust and the significant impact on related businesses that would result from a leakage of information, which could occur due to such factors as a cyber attack made possible by inappropriate management of information.

 Aiming to mitigate such risk, we have built an integrated information security promotion framework, which connects the Information Security Strategy Committee with other in-house bodies.
 Based on this framework, we take an array of different measures that account for security-related risk on a comprehensive, global basis.
 Further, the NEC Group Code of Conduct includes stipulations on the appropriate management of confidential information and personal information.
 Also, we are further developing systems and capabilities for the protection of personal information to strengthen information management measures.

 Business Ethics Research Center (BERC)

 NEC Corporation has been a BERC member since its establishment in 1997.
-BERC collects worldwide information relating to business ethics, does research on ethics, offers consulting on business activities and educates businesspersons while promoting ethics.
+BERC collects worldwide information relating to business ethics, undertakes research on ethics, offers consulting on business activities, and educates businesspersons while promoting ethics.
 We have utilized information on examples of initiatives in other companies obtained through BERC in the enforcement and planning of measures to promote compliance.